-The National Building Museum may not be as popular as some of the Smithsonian museums on the National Mall, but the indoor play areas at this museum are the best I’ve seen in Washington D.C.
+The National Building Museum may not be as popular as some Washington D.C. museums, but the indoor play areas at this museum are the best I’ve seen in Washington D.C.
 I cannot believe I only discovered this museum after four of my five children started school, because it is a great place to bring toddlers.

 If you have young children, here is what you will love about the National Building Museum.

 The Play, Work, Build Exhibit is a large hands-on play area for kids and adults alike.
 There are foam construction materials of all shapes and sizes that can be used for building.
 We built forts, towers, and mazes with the foam blocks.
 There are also Lincoln Logs and other smaller building materials to play with.
 We loved the interactive screen where you can make your shadow knock down a pile of bricks.

 The Museum Shop is attached to the Play, Work, Build exhibit and sells a variety of educational toys.
 It would be a great place to pick up a fun birthday gift.